I have worked on Adobe Premiere Pro and Adobe Audition for audio editing.

 - Click on the “Loudness” section and then again click on “Auto-Match“.

-- Premiere Pro takes few seconds, and auto matches the loudness levels, and makes the different clips sound at the same level, say, -23 lufs.
+- Premiere Pro takes a few seconds, auto-matches the loudness levels, and makes the different clips sound at the same level, say, -23 lufs.

 - That’s it!
 You saved a lot of manual effort and time.